UMW in Italy

 Exploring Ancient & Early Modern Empires

-This course satisfies the Experiential Learning OR Global Inquiry general education requirement by contract with the Faculty Director(s) only.
+This course satisfies the Experiential Learning/Beyond the Classroom or Global Inquiry/Diverse and Global Perspectives general education requirement by contract with the Faculty Director(s) only.

 Requirements & Prerequisites